Cutting the cord is easy right?

 Define the Internet Speed to Fit Your Needs

 If you’ve installed an antenna then your internet speed won’t matter as much.

 But, if you’re streaming videos daily you’ll need an internet speed to handle this.

-Use the chart above to help you determine which internet speed will best suite you.
-Once you know which type of internet speed you’ll need, factor this to your total annual cost.
+Once you know which type of internet speed you’ll need, factor this into your total annual cost.

-I bet you already know how to cut your cable subscription.
+I bet you already knew how to cut your cable subscription.

-Taking small action will increase your odds at reaching your goal.
+By taking small actions you’re increasing your odds of reaching your goal.
 Research shows that you’ll get more things done when you don’t feel overwhelmed or anxious.

 So, start small.

 For example, by the end of today find out how much you’re currently paying for cable each year.
 Then by the end of the week write down how much your new service will cost.
 Continue taking small actions until you’ve finished cutting the cable.

 Cutting cable isn’t only a great way to save money–it’s an opportunity to invest more in your future.